jadecobra/python_tdd_exercises/source/calculator.rst

        add = None

-  the terminal reveals a new error
+  the terminal displays a new error

   .. code-block:: python